skythelimitdt/python-challange/README.md

 ## PyBank - Financial Analysis

-I am creating a Financial Analysis of a company based on the budget data given.
+I am creating Financial Analysis of a company based on the budget data given.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 ## My goal is to analyze the data and calculate each of these values:
 - The total number of months included in the dataset